 One of the biggest myths we hear is, “I’ve lost too much bone to be a candidate for implants.”
 While significant bone loss does present a challenge, it rarely disqualifies someone from treatment.
 Advanced techniques have made implants accessible to more people than ever.
 For those with extensive bone loss, options like bone grafting can rebuild the jaw, creating a solid foundation for implants.
 Another common misconception is that implants cause bone loss.
 The truth is the exact opposite.
 Dental implants are the only tooth replacement solution that actively prevents bone loss by stimulating the jawbone.
 Solutions like All-on-4® dental implants are even specifically designed to work for patients who have experienced significant bone deterioration, often without the need for extensive grafting.

-Your Implant Options for Jawbone Loss
+Dental Implant Solutions for Jawbone Loss

 Discovering you have jawbone loss can feel like a major setback on your journey to a new smile, but it’s far from a dealbreaker.
 Thanks to incredible advances in dental technology, there are several effective and reliable ways to prepare your jaw for implants or even bypass the need for extra procedures altogether.
 Whether it involves strengthening your natural jawbone or using specialized implants, we have a solution that can work for you.
 Let’s walk through some of the most common and successful options available.